PriscillaAkumu/snacksDemo/README.md

 # snacksDemo

-This is fully responsive snacks demo page built using HTML, CSS using flexbox and grid-layout.
+This is fully a responsive snacks demo page built using HTML, CSS using flexbox, and grid-layout.